WMDJ

 • Incontinence is when you leak wee or poo.
 Stress incontinence happens when you put pressure on your pelvic floor eg coughing, sneezing or jumping.
 Urge incontinence is when you need to go too often and can’t hold on.

-• Pelvic Organ Prolapse is when one (or more) of your pelvic organs falls out of place and pushes into the vaginal wall.
+• Pelvic Organ Prolapse is when one (or more) of your pelvic organs shifts out of place and pushes into the vaginal wall.
 If it happens at the front you might hear it described as anterior or cystocele.
 At the back it’s posterior or rectocele.
 A uterine prolapse is when your uterus (womb) descends.

 How is it treated?